 FROM THE GROUND UP

 Contacting the earth are two mixed wheels, a 29-inch front wheel is mated to a 27.5-inch rear wheel to blend rollover speed with traction, confidence and a snappy, stiff rear end.
-This mullet wheel configuration is definitely something we’re happy to see and enjoy on the trails.
+This mullet wheel configuration is definitely something we’re happy to see and excited to enjoy on the trails.
 Moving up from there, Specialized Bicycles totally revamped the geometry on the new Levo and as they say, “Put a major focus on control and capability.”
 Yes, it received the usual longer, slacker front, steeper rear treatment, but that’s not all.
-Taking cue from the new Stumpjumper Evo, the new Specialized Levo has six geometry settings that are easy to manipulate and are guaranteed to give you just the right handling on your local terrain.
+Similar to the new Stumpjumper Evo, the new Specialized Levo has six geometry settings that are easy to manipulate and are guaranteed to give you just the right handling on your local terrain.

 Of course, good geometry only gets you so far.
 Once again, the crew at Specialized took feedback from the award-winning Stumpjumper Evo and modified the tune for the eMTB application.
 The new Levo borrows the Stumpy Evo’s progressive leverage curve with some tweaks for the torque and power delivered by the drive unit.
 The Levo’s axle path has a rearward move in the first third of the travel before shifting vertical in the mid-travel and finally arcing towards a forward trajectory at bottom out.
 After our initial rides on the Specialized Levo Gen 3, we think they nailed it so far.